yakkomajuri/yakkomajuri.github.io/pages/index.md

 - DD3: Disappearing persons
 - I have something to add
 - Why I'm choosing to write for free
-- Why I'm (somewhat) comfortable looking foolish
+- Why I'm (somewhat) comfortable publishing foolish posts

 <p>Note to self (17/01/2022): you should have been striking through ideas you wrote rather than deleting them.</p>